2985578957/flex_extract/For_developers/Sphinx/source/Documentation/Input/templates.rst

     This template is used to create the job script file called ``compilejob.ksh`` during the installation process for the application modes **remote** and **gateway**.

-    At the beginning some directives for the batch system are set.
+    At the beginning, some directives for the batch system are set.
-    On the **ecgate** server the ``SBATCH`` comments are the directives for the SLURM workload manager.
+    On the **ecgate** server, the ``SBATCH`` comments are the directives for the SLURM workload manager.
 A description of the single lines can be found at `SLURM directives <https://confluence.ecmwf.int/display/UDOC/Writing+SLURM+jobs>`_.
-    For the high performance computers **cca** and **ccb** the ``PBS`` comments are necessary and can be view at `PBS directives <https://confluence.ecmwf.int/display/UDOC/Batch+environment%3A++PBS>`_.
+    For the high-performance computers **cca** and **ccb**, the ``PBS`` comments are necessary;  for details see `PBS directives <https://confluence.ecmwf.int/display/UDOC/Batch+environment%3A++PBS>`_.

-    The software environment requirements mentioned in :ref:`ref-requirements` are prepared by loading the corresponding modules depending in the ``HOST``.
+    The software environment requirements mentioned in :ref:`ref-requirements` are prepared by loading the corresponding modules depending on the ``HOST``.
 It should not be changed without testing.

-    Afterwards the installation steps as such are done.
-Including the generation of the root directory, putting files in place, compiling the Fortran program and sending a log file via email.
+    Afterwards, the installation steps as such are done.
+They included the generation of the root directory, putting files in place, compiling the Fortran program, and sending a log file by email.

     .. code-block:: ksh